SiddhranKumar/WalkthoughPLUS-RevitPlugin/README.md

-# Walkthough PLUS | RevitPlugin
+# Walkthough PLUS - Revit Plugin

-Real-Time Design Prototyping for Architects
+### Real-Time Design Prototyping for Architects

 Walkthrough PLUS is a lightweight bridge for Revit 2024 that allows architects to look at and through their designs from an actual interactive human perspective.